Looking for an easy way to invest in ETFs? You must consider all-in-one ETF portfolios then.

 XGRO vs. VGRO

 Both ETF portfolios seek to provide investors with long-term capital growth through a broadly diversified portfolio of underlying ETFs.
 Vanguard VGRO also has a similar 80/20 split between equities and fixed-income assets.

-However, XGRO has a few differences with VGRO that makes it stand out.
+However, XGRO has a few differences from VGRO that makes it stand out.
 Vanguard VGRO has an MER of 0.25%, which is higher than iShares XGRO MER of 0.20%.

 Overall, there is not much of a difference between the two.
-You cannot go wrong with either of them.
+You can’t go wrong with either of them.
 However, iShares XGRO’s lower MER and management fees can make it more attractive for some investors.
 I also like XGRO’s lack of home bias.

 Read a full VGRO review here.

 XGRO vs. XEQT

 Launched on August 7, 2019, iShares XEQT is another ETF portfolio offered by BlackRock.
 It is an all-equity ETF portfolio.

 The iShares XGRO portfolio offers an 80/20 split between equities and fixed-income assets. iShares XEQT, on the other hand, is 100% stock.
 Both ETF portfolios seek to provide investors with long-term capital growth.